Computing a Group Action from the Class Field Theory of Imaginary Hyperelliptic Function Fields: Class field theory of imaginary hyperelliptic function fields

 \subsection{A group action from class field theory}

-Our object of study is a group action of $\Cl(\A)$ on the set of isomorphism classes of $\Dr_r(\A, K)$, where $\A$ and $K$ are like in Section~\ref{subsec:preli::drinfeld-modules}.
+Our object of study is a group action of $\Cl(\A)$ on the set of isomorphism classes of $\Dr_r(\A, K)$, where $\A$ and $K$ are as in Section~\ref{subsec:preli::drinfeld-modules}.
 Indeed, if $\mathfrak a\subset\A$ is a nonzero ideal, we define By \cite[Sec.~4]{hayes}, $\iota_\aid$ is a well-defined isogeny from $\phi$ to some Drinfeld module denoted $\aid\star_K \phi\in\Dr_r(\A, K)$.
-This map actually has multiplicative properties, and we can show that principal ideals lead to isogenies that are actually $K$-isomorphisms.
+This map actually has multiplicative properties, and principal ideals lead to isogenies that are endomorphisms.
 Therefore this map can be extended to a group action of $\Cl(\A)$ on the set of $K$-isomorphism classes of Drinfeld modules in $\Dr_r(\A, K)$.
 A similar group action in fact appears to be one of the main motivations in the landmark paper by Drinfeld for making explicit the class field theory of function fields, see~\cite[Th.~1]{drinfel1974elliptic}.

 \DeclareObjectsAsIn

 \begin{theorem} If $\Dr_1(\A_\HH, L)$ is nonempty, then the set of $\Lbar$-isomorphism classes of Drinfeld modules in $\Dr_1(\A_\HH, L)$ is a principal homogeneous space for $\Cl(\A_\HH)$ under the $\star_L$ action. \end{theorem}